isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-the-national-librarys-rare-maps-collection.md

 **Giacomo Gastaldi** (circa 1500-65) was a Venetian cartographer, astronomer and engineer who was considered one of the most important cartographers of his time.
 He reintroduced copper engraving for maps, hence creating more detailed maps in the process.
 Prior to this, maps were printed from woodcuts.
 His world map, printed in 1546, names the southern portion of the Malay Peninsula as "C. Cin Copula". an early, albeit, incorrect reference to Singapore as a cape.

 Gastaldi's later Southeast Asian map, <i>Terza Tavola</i>, again refers to Singapore as a cape (C. de cim capulal.
 The Malay Peninsula is slanted towards the east, with its lower tip (Muar) separated from the mainland.
-The map, with no title but simply called the "third map" (or "Terza Tavola"), was printed in Giovanni Battista Ramusio's collection of voyages and travels.<sup>3</sup>
+The map, with no title but simply called the "third map" (or "Terza Tavola"), was printed in Giovanni Battista Ramusio's collection of voyages and travels.[^3]

 Although an improvement from previous Ptolemaic maps, Gastaldi still refers to Sumatra and Borneo by their Ptolemaic names of Taprobana and Java Menore.

 Note: the map is oriented with the south at the top.

-The period from 1570 to 1670 was known as the golden age of cartography and the Dutch were the leading map-makers of this era.<sup>4</sup> Notable Dutch cartographers during this period include Gerard Mercator, Abraham Ortelius, Willem Janszoon Blaeu and Jodocus Hondius.
+The period from 1570 to 1670 was known as the golden age of cartography and the Dutch were the leading map-makers of this era.[^4] Notable Dutch cartographers during this period include Gerard Mercator, Abraham Ortelius, Willem Janszoon Blaeu and Jodocus Hondius.

-Although Germany did not dominate map-making for an entire era, unlike the other European countries.
-German map-makers made important contributions to map-making from the 15th to 18th centuries.
-With the advances in printing technology in the 16th century, Germany (where the printing press was invented) became an important centre for map-making, far surpassing Italy.
-German map-makers also created better tools for map surveying.
-German map-making declined in the 17th century when Dutch map-makers became more prominent, but when the latter slowed down in the 18th century, German map-makers became active again. <sup>11</sup>

-The French and English were not as active in map-making as the Italians,  Germans or Dutch, although they did produce some fine maps of their own.
-The English started producing better quality and more accurate maps in the 18th and 19th centuries.
-Two of the key maps on the Singapore and Malacca Straits in the Rare Maps Collection were produced by French and English map-makers.
-By the start of the 17th century, Paris had become an important secondary publishing centre, rivalling those in the Netherlands, namely Antwerp and Amsterdam.
-Many atlases were co-published by the Dutch and French, and Dutch atlases began to be issued with French text.<sup>21</sup> The development of cartography in the Netherlands had a direct impact on map-making in Germany and France, with the map-makers from the three countries often collaborating with one another.<sup>22</sup>

-Despite being the first Europeans to go on explorations, the Portuguese and Spanish did not play a significant role in the development of printed cartography.
-They carefully guarded their maps and charts, as well as the information collected during their voyages of discovery, particularly the sailing routes to the key trading ports in Asia.
-However, their manuscript charts "remained the sole cartographical source for the New World and the East Indies" and was the basis for many of the maps created by the other European cartographers during the 16th century.<sup>24</sup> The other Europeans managed to smuggle the information out from these secret archives and began printing maps of Southeast Asia based on the new discoveries.

-The National Library's collection of rare maps is an important source for the study of early cartography of the region, as well as the development of European mapping of Southeast Asia, a region whose early European names included East Indies, Indiae Orientalis, East Indian Islands and Further India (India Extrema).
-These maps are also useful for those researching early Malayan cartography as they contain some of the earliest references to Singapore and the Malay Peninsula.

 **Abraham Ortelius** (1527-98), a leading Flemish cartographer, was a map dealer and publisher.
 During the 1560s, he collected maps and details of their sources and commissioned new printing plates for them.
-His 1570 atlas, the <i>Theatrum Orbis Terrarum (Theatre of the World)</i>, was hailed as the first comprehensive, modern atlas of the world in which all the maps were of uniform size and format.<sup>5</sup>
+His 1570 atlas, the <i>Theatrum Orbis Terrarum (Theatre of the World)</i>, was hailed as the first comprehensive, modern atlas of the world in which all the maps were of uniform size and format.[^5]

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/raremap/Abraham_Ortelius_by_Peter_Paul_Rubens.jpg)
 <div style="background-color: white;">Portrait of Abraham Ortelius by Peter Paul Rubens. <i>Wikimedia Commons</i></div>

 Ortelius' map features Southeast Asia, Japan, the Philippines and part of the west coast of America.
 The map also features the Indonesian Spice Islands, with accompanying text that describes the spices produced.
-Despite European explorations in the region, Ortelius' map contains a few inaccuracies: Sumatra and Java are depicted as being much larger than they actually are while the Philippines is featured without its northern island Of Luzon.
+Despite European explorations in the region, Ortelius' map contains a few inaccuracies: Sumatra and Java are depicted as being much larger than they actually are while the Philippines is featured without its northern island of Luzon.
 Singapore (Cincapura) is identified as a town on the promontory of the Malay Peninsula.

 Below Java, at the southern end of the map, a part of Terra Australis Incognita is evident.
 Labelled as pars continentis Australis. its northern tip is called Beach, due to 16th-century map-makers misreading Marco Polo's description of Locach, a southern kingdom thought to be filled with gold that he wrongly located below Java.
-Based on early records, Beach or Locach was probably the name of a place in Cambodia. <sup>6</sup>
+Based on early records, Beach or Locach was probably the name of a place in Cambodia. [^6]

 First produced in 1570, Ortelius' atlas was reprinted in various European languages.